robiulhr/hashnode/clhy7afl706v2g7nvaje1hs1i.md

 The purpose of the **forEach method in JavaScript** is to simplify the process of iterating over elements in an array and performing an action on each element.
 It provides a more elegant and expressive alternative to traditional `for loops`, making code more readable and concise.

-By using the **forEach javascript**, you can avoid the hassle of manually managing everything and focus on the logic you want to execute for each array element.
+By using the forEach method in JavaScript, you can avoid the hassle of manually managing everything and focus on the logic you want to execute for each array element.
 It abstracts away the low-level details of iteration and allows you to concentrate on the specific operation you wish to perform.

 For example, consider an array of names: